JoelNgiamKeeYong/aiap-ta-2024/README.md

 Given the relatively small size of the dataset, sequential processing is sufficient and computationally efficient.
 However, for larger-scale projects or big data applications, **parallel processing** could be considered to optimize resource utilization and reduce execution time.
 While parallel processing offers performance benefits, it introduces additional complexity, requiring careful orchestration to manage data dependencies effectively.

-Below is a detailed breakdown of the steps in the pipeline:
+Below is a illustrative representation of the steps in the pipeline:

 <div style="margin-bottom: 20px;">
     <img src="assets/pipeline_workflow.png" alt="Pipeline Workflow" width="80%">